 Build Up Aurora

 The Build Up Aurora Infrastructure Task Force is looking at long-term solutions for projects ranging from public safety and transportation to parks, libraries, recreation and accessibility, and it is seeking the community’s input and support.
-More updates will be posted soon.
+We have more than $700 million in unmet critical capital projects required to maintain existing city infrastructure and provide for our growing community's needs.

 -